Skip to content

 High Volumetric Heat and Emissivity of Cast-Iron

-The most significant benefit of cast iron is that it remains at that high temperature once you initially heat up the pot, pan, skillet, or Dutch oven.
+The most significant benefit of cast iron is that it remains at that high temperature once you initially heat the pot, pan, skillet, or Dutch oven.

 Tips for Broiling with Cast Iron